Department of Politics and International Relations

 The department is responsible for the syllabus, provision of lectures and for the examination of undergraduate students, who are taught mainly by tutorials organised by college tutors.
 The MPhil degree now is a terminal degree for a range of students who proceed to further professional training and to careers in public or private organisations.
 For many students, the MPhil also forms the first two years of a four-year doctoral programme.
 The MPhil gives students advanced scholarly and theoretically sophisticated substantial study of the subject, together with training in research design and associated methodological analysis and critique, and advanced training in research methods.
 Alumni of the MPhil and the DPhil have gone on to form a wide network of Oxford-trained academics with positions in university departments and research units worldwide, and have taken up positions of leadership in numerous public and private institutions across the globe.

-You can read our statement on Academic Freedom and Values by clicking here.
+Read our statement on Academic Freedom and Values.
+[PDF manuscript]

 What We Study and Teach

 Our syllabus focuses on three areas and the intersections between them: the study of government and politics, the study of international relations and organisation, and the study of political theory and philosophy.
 The rigorous and valid use of research methods, with emphasis on new and developing techniques, underpins our culture of active original research and scholarship.